kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ```

 The scheduler decodes this JSON from the opaque blob and extracts **string**
-values for the keys listed in the device's `sharingAffinity.attributeKeys`.
+values for the keys listed in the device's `sharingAffinity.parameterKeys`.
 The
 decoding overhead is small compared to the overall scheduling effort.

 If drivers also need additional, differently structured configuration